makelinux/git-wizard/README.rst

 Internal checks
 ----
-Each iteration the wizard checks whether the repository contains collisions, operations in progress, conflicts, unmerged files, changes, stashes, ahead/behind commits, untracked files.
+Each iteration, the wizard checks whether the repository contains collisions, operations in progress, conflicts, unmerged files, changes, stashes, ahead/behind commits, and untracked files.

-Periodically automatically it performs fetch.
+It performs "git fetch" periodically and automatically.

-Some valuable short messages the wizard tells you audible via application espeak.
+It pronounces some valuable short messages audibly using the espeak application.

 Internal actions
 ----
-The wizard uses following commands under the hood: init, status, add, commit, mergetool, diff, fetch, push, pull, clone, stash, log, clean, gui and gitk, espeak
+The wizard uses following commands under the hood: init, status, add, commit, mergetool, diff, fetch, push, pull, clone, stash, log, clean, gui and gitk, espeak.

 Report
 ----

-Just reports current status of the repository:
+Reports the current status of the repository:

 git-wizard report::